Bedford Village Historic District: 1787 Bedford Court House

 The court house was built in 1787.
 It is the oldest government building of Westchester County and one of three court houses in New York State from before 1800.
 It was erected for Bedford as the county seat from 1788 to 1870.
-In the court room were judges such as William Jay, son of John Jay, the first chief justice of the United States, and attorneys such as Aaron Burr, who later was vice president under Thomas Jefferson.
+In the court room were judges such as William Jay, son of John Jay, the first Chief Justice of the United States, and attorneys such as Aaron Burr, who later was vice president under Thomas Jefferson.

 The court house was restored in 1889 and once again from 1965 to 1970.
 It houses the museum for the Historic District.
-In a tradition dating back to its first use, it is also a venue for lectures and meetings, and mock trials have also been performed in the courtroom.
+In a tradition dating back to its first use, it is also a venue for lectures and meetings; mock trials have also been performed in the courtroom.

+1806 Bedford Historical Hall

+Originally constructed in 1806, the building began as the Bedford Methodist Church at the intersection of Baldwin and Succabone Roads (Bedford Four Corners).
+By the 1830s, the church faced a dwindling congregation due to local competition.
+In a remarkable feat of engineering for 1837, the structure was dismantled and transported two miles east to Bedford Village by 20 teams of oxen.
+The village faced a downturn when it was bypassed by the railroad, leading to the church’s eventual closure in 1916.
+When the building was put up for auction, rumors spread that it would be converted into a tenement house.
+Concerned residents took action, forming the Bedford Historical Society—one of the area's earliest preservation groups—to purchase the property and transform it into a community hub.
+Now known as Historical Hall, the preserved landmark serves as a venue for local gatherings.